Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 **答案：C**

-Correct Answer: C

-Explanation/Reference:

-Explanation:

-Correct:

-* Identify and address biased data.

-To ensure that the customer feedback ingested by your Microsoft AI agent is clean and suitable for monthly sentiment reports, the most effective action is to identify and address biased data.Data bias in sentiment analysis can lead to skewed reports that misrepresent customer satisfaction or ignore the needs of specific demographic groups.‘

-Incorrect:

-* Create a workflow in Microsoft Power Automate

-* Create an agent flow in Microsoft Copilot Studio.

-* Ensure that the size of the database does not exceed 100 GB.

-* Sort the database by customer last name.

 ### QUESTION 30

 A company has an Azure environment that supports multiple business units.

 The company plans to implement an AI solution that will perform sentiment analysis on customer product reviews.

-You need to evaluate the potential cost of the solution to support return on AI investment (ROAI) analysis.
+**You need to evaluate the potential cost of the solution to support** return on AI investment (ROAI) analysis.

 What should you use?